tshepang/blog/content/2007 movie review.md

 ### performances

-My most favorite of all the year's performances goes to Taraji Henson who plays an exciting, yet heartbreaking, role of a sniper in [Smokin' Aces].
-The best female performance was however that of Anne Parillaud, who plays the lead in *Sex is Comedy*, portraying a tough yet lovely movie director.
+The best female performance is that of Anne Parillaud, who plays the lead in *Sex is Comedy*, portraying a tough yet lovely movie director.
 The performance is enhanced very well by her limp.
 As for male performances, there's a tie between Anthony Hopkins in